EQT VAG/MQB Knowledge Base

 Spark Plugs:

-The plugs we recommend are below and have slant style grounds (don't need to gap but you can if you have the proper tool)
+The plugs we recommend are below and have slant style grounds (don't need to gap but you can gap down to 0.024" if you have the proper tool)

 For is20/is38 at any stage of tune = 1 step colder spark plugs are recommended, stage 1 can use stock plugs if you absolutely need to simply run, but if you are getting lots of knock, misfires or EPC, ensure the gap is proper or just change them.